localstack/docs/content/en/user-guide/aws/rds/index.md

 Please note that the `MasterUserPassword` defined for the database cluster/instance will be used as the `MYSQL_ROOT_PASSWORD` environment for user `root` in the MySQL container.
 The user for `MasterUserName` will use the same password, and will have full access to the defined database.

-Snapshots are currently not supported for MySQL.
+DB Snapshots are currently not supported for MySQL.

 ### MSSQL Engine